 Procedures for Filing Nominating Petitions

 Per Education Law, Board candidates must file a statement with both the school district clerk and the commissioner of education if their campaign expenditures exceed $500.
 If campaign expenses are less than $500, the statement must be submitted only to the clerk.
 If the expenses exceed $500, a detailed listing of expenses shall be furnished to both the clerk and commissioner of education.
-Regardless of campaign expenditure amount, a preliminary statement must be filed with the clerk at least ten days before the election and a final statement no more than twenty days after the date of election.
+Regardless of campaign expenditure amount, a preliminary statement must be filed with the District Clerk on three occasions: 30 days prior to the election, 5 days prior to the election and a final statement no more than twenty days after the date of election.

 Meet the Candidates